Davidpereira2803/tello_ros_driver_TEMO/README.md

 Emotion Recognition Model used: [GitHub Link](https://github.com/SHAIK-AFSANA/facialemotionrecognizerinrealtime)

 ### How to start
+Create a ROS2 environment and clone this repository into the `src`folder.
+Always stay in the root folder of the ROS2 environment for the next steps.

+#### Manually launch one by one

 Install ROS2, then source the environment `source /opt/ros/jazzy/setup.bash`.
 Next build the app `colcon build`.